 A lawsuit relating to the death of Steven Jerold Thompson during an encounter with Florida police in 2014 will be going ahead, despite efforts by the Deputy involved to have the case thrown out.
 Broward Sheriff’s Deputy Gerald Wengert, is accused of shooting Thompson dead at the Cypress Grove apartment complex in June 2014.
-Wengert, who was investigating the theft of an iPhone at the time, claims that Thompson ran away and shot at the deputies in attendance, a claim which has been strongly denied by Thompson’s representatives.
+Wengert, who was investigating the theft of an iPhone at the time, claims that Thompson ran away and shot at the deputies in attendance, a claim which has been h2ly denied by Thompson’s representatives.

 U.S District Judge Marcia Cooke dismissed Wengert’s attempt to have the wrongful death suit dropped, as the fact that Thompson’s estate dispute numerous aspects of the Deputy’s statement indicates there is some investigation to be done before deciding in favor of either plaintiff or defendant.
 It may be relevant to note that Wengert has also faced at least three other excessive force claims in the past.

 According to Mr. Thompson’s estate, the 26-year-old had happened upon the deputies in the parking lot of the apartment complex, as they investigate the theft of an iPhone.
 The signal coming from the device had been traced to the building, although not to the immediate vicinity of where Thompson stumbled across the deputies.
 While Thompson did not match the description of the suspect, say his estate, Wengert chased him, eventually opening fire and continuing to fire at Thompson’s body once he had fallen to the ground.
 It has been stated that Thompson was merely trying to return to an apartment within the building, when the tragic incident unfolded.